frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

   desc: >

 ---
-Once upona a time my colleagues and I met a need to work up a lot of SVG icons.
+Once upon a time my colleagues and I met a need to work up a lot of SVG icons.
 The prerequisites: over 30 colorless SVG images (the color are defined with CSS later).
 The task: generate their PNG+CSS fallbacks for the older browsers.